ooaklee/ghatd/README.md

 - **version manager:** [asdf](https://github.com/asdf-vm/asdf)

 > The dashboard's base template was taken from the `TailAdmin team`.
 Please support them by [**purchasing their templates**](https://tailwindadmin.netlify.app/) or giving their [**GitHub repository**](https://github.com/TailAdmin/tailadmin-free-tailwind-dashboard-template) a star.
->
->
-> The demo application will be referred to as `ghat`, `ghatd` or `GHAT(D)` throughout the template, for information on the list of variables you should replace after cloning this repo, [vist this section](#remember-to-replace)

 ## Motivation

 GHAT(D) is a hobby project I work on in my spare time.
-This project is designed to provide a good "getting started" template for people like me who are interested in Go, APIs, and Web Applications and want a consistent base on which to build projects.
-I hope that this template can be used as a foundation for building out many awesome projects and initiatives.
+This project is designed to provide a good "getting started" framework for people like me who are interested in Go, APIs, and Web Applications and want a consistent base & standards on which to build projects.
+I hope that this framework can be used as a foundation for building out many awesome projects and initiatives.

 I also aim to use this project as a learning opportunity, to improve my understanding of and share my knowledge of lightweight frontend libraries, highly portable full-stack alternatives, and cost-effective infrastructure solutions for full-scale products.

 As I develop this project, I will create tutorials/guides for those who want to integrate it with other technologies, such as `rpc`,  `graphql`,  `websocket`, and others.

 I am a platform engineer by trade, so I do not promise perfect code by any stretch of the imagination (especially with the front end - so please support and contribute).
-Instead, I am aspiring to create a standardised template that helps those curious (about Go, APIs, hubby projects, and web app development) to turn their ideas/ hobbies into tangible product(s) that they can demo and even ship.
+Instead, I am aspiring to create a standardised framework that helps those curious (about Go, APIs, hubby projects, and web app development) to turn their ideas/ hobbies into tangible product(s) that they can demo and even ship.

 This will be an exciting experience, and I look forward to building out this project with you all and sharing my progress and knowledge as it matures.